MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/ui-enter-criteria-filters.md

 - =
 - &#124;

-If you want to filter on any of these symbols, place the filter expression in single quotes (`'<expression with symbol>'`).
+If you want to filter on any of these symbols, place the filter expression in quotation marks ('').
 For example, if you wanted to filter on records that start with the text *J & V*, the filter expression would be `'J & V*'`.

 This requirement isn't necessary for other symbols.